 Black Friday and the endless onslaught of gift-buying and over-spending are only a few weeks away.
-These last days of (relative) quiet before the holidays are a good time for us to pour a good cup of coffee and look at our finances before the New Year.
-Here are ten steps that can help us get our financial houses in order.
+These last days of (relative) quiet before the holidays are a good time to pour a good cup of coffee and look at our finances before the New Year.
+Here is a financial checklist to help.

 1. Review your 2016 spending